 The wine fridge is overheating

 Wine fridge vents need to be completely clear of obstruction to ensure that they can properly dissipate heat.
 If your wine cooler vent is placed too near a wall or another appliance, the unit will not be able to properly cool down and it will therefore overheat.
+Check the plinth covering your under counter wine cooler for example.
 If this happens, your fridge will start to beep as a warning.

 In order to stop the beeping in this case, you will simply have to reposition your wine cooler so that its ventilation system is completely free of obstruction.
 Once the cabinet has been re-positioned and it has cooled down, the beeping should stop.